jenningsanderson/Historical-QA-Tile/README.md

  - Can successfully get the area of Boulder, CO into an `.mbtiles` format with the following arguments:
         $ tippecanoe -o boulder_history.mbtiles -Pf -ps -pt -pf -pk -Z12 -z12 -d14 -l osm -n osm boulder_history.geojsonl

- - Working with the state of CO (osm history file is ~100MB) requires > 40GB of RAM.
+ - Working with the state of CO (osm history file is ~100MB with 2.7M ways, 1.4M unique ways and 3.6M unique nodes) requires > 45GB of RAM.
 Ouch.
-This will not scale as is... that's why this is a proof of concept :)
+This will not scale very well as is, the full-history file itself is 50+GB, CO represents 0.2% of the file.
+If we cut the world up into sections the size of CO, it will take about 15+ days to run the planet on a 32 core server with 128GB of RAM.
+The good news... we could probably do this?